Welcome to HCESD7

 Harris County Emergency Services District No. 7 provides these services directly and is governed by an elected board of five commissioners.
 The commissioners are dedicated to the fiscal stewardship of taxpayer dollars in supporting the brave men and women who dedicate their time in service to the Spring, TX community.

-Harris County Emergency Services District No. 7 meets on the third Thursday of each month, at 6:30 p.m., at Spring Fire Department Administration located at 656 East Louetta, Spring, Texas.
-The public is invited to these open meetings.
+Harris County Emergency Services District No. 7 meets on the third Thursday of each month, at 6:30 p.m., at Spring Fire Department Administration located at 656 East Louetta Road, Spring, Texas 77373.
+The meetings are open to the public and we encourage attendance.